 How is Triple Sec made?

-Jean-Baptiste and Josephine Combier made their Triple Sec with Haitian bitter oranges and a sweeter variety from Valencia in Spain.
+Jean-Baptiste and Josephine Combier made their original Triple Sec with Haitian bitter oranges and a sweeter variety from Valencia in Spain.
 They sun-dried the peels of the fruits and infused their base spirit for at least 48h with these peels before distilling their liqueur from them.

 To get the maximum out of the fruit, they get harvested when still green because that's when they are at their aromatic peak.

-The famous orange liqueur is then distilled from the more bitter, still green peels full of essential oils.
-Naturally -to balance the bitterness- there's also quite some sugar involved: about 25gr per 100ml, depending on the brand.
+Naturally -to balance the bitterness- there's also quite some sugar involved: about 25gr per 100 ml, depending on the brand.

 Why is it named Triple Sec?